 But even though footwork is just one tennis skill component, it helps you solidify the basics by improving your coordination, timing, balance, and agility.
 Good footwork allows you to fully utilize your kinetic chain – which extends all the way from your feet into the hand that’s holding the racquet – to rapidly cover your half of the court and efficiently direct power into the ball.

 Tennis Footwork Drills For Beginners

-Now that we know why footwork is essential let’s look at a few footwork exercises, starting with the five best tennis footwork drills for beginners.
+Now that we know why footwork is essential let’s look at a few footwork exercises, starting with the five best tennis footwork drills to improve as a beginner.

 1. Mini tennis Z-ball

-Mini tennis Z-ball is a straightforward game for two or more players that can help you improve speed and endurance on the court.
-It’s not as specific to tennis as some of the other drills down the list, but it is excellent for building the basics.
+Mini tennis Z-ball is a straightforward tennis footwork game for two or more tennis players that can help you improve speed and endurance on the court.
+It’s not as specific to tennis as some of the other footwork drills down the list, but it is excellent for building the basics.

 Using underhand throws, toss a Z-ball into the opponent’s service box.
 After the ball bounces once, the opponent must catch it with their hands.
 If the ball bounces two times before you catch it, your opponent gets the point.

 Only the service boxes are used as a play area.
 The game is played until one of the players wins a tiebreak game to 7.

 2. Spider run test

 The spider run test is a speed and agility test that involves five tennis balls.
 The balls are positioned as follows: